Meet the Staff

 Jessica has been smoking cigars with her Father since she turned 18.
 Having a love for the passion of cigars she came to us looking for a sales position and her knowledge of tobacco impressed us so much that she became the first female cigar specialist for Two Guys Smoke Shop.
 Since joining the team, Jessica has been named Assistant Manager and can also be found at our Seabrook store early in the week.
 Like many women, she enjoys the finer things in life and cigars are no exception.
 As a big fan of Nelson Alfonso's Selected Tobacco it is of no surprise that her frist two choices are the Byron Poemas and Bandolero Traviesos.
 However, not every purchase has to be of a higher dollar amount, so she also opts for the Berlin Wall from Hammer + Sickle.

 Pat is a long time cigar smoker and customer of Two Guys.
 He retired in 2004 and became a member of the Two Guys family soon after.
 He is a fan of medium to full bodied cigars.
 When you come into Two Guys Smoke Shop in Salem and want help selecting cigars and to talk sports Pat is the guy to see.
-Pat's tastes run between new school and old school when it comes to cigars as evidenced by his favorites of Moscow City from Hammer + Sickle and Padron 1926 No. 6.
+Pat's tastes run between new school and old school when it comes to cigars as evidenced by his favorites from Hammer + Sickle and Padron 1926 No. 6.
 When it comes to picking a third, he chooses to reserve judgement for whatever happens to strike his fancy at a given moment.

 After starting out as a regular customer of Two Guys, Mike Ward was hired by the company in 2003.
 During his many years with Two Guys he has likely smoked almost everything in the store at one time or another.
 Mikey as he is now known by the rest of the Two Guys staff has a very deep understanding of the construction of a cigar, since he has been trained how to hand roll cigars.
 He has a diverse palette, and enjoys milder to full bodies cigars.
 Every day at work Mikey lives by a simple creed "I can't sell it if I don't know it!"
 So he tries to sample everything that comes through the shop, making him ready to answer any and all customer questions.
 Mike who also works as a cigar roller at events often goes to cigars he knows best including the Garofalo Toro, La Gianna Corona and the box pressed Recluse Amadeus Connecticut Robusto.